Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 - Efficient for serialisation and deserialisation
 - Canonical (i.e. any Data Object has one and only one valid Encoding)

-The maximum Encoding size is 8191 byes.
+The maximum Encoding size is 8191 bytes.
 Larger Data Objects are broken down into multiple Cells which each have their individual Encoding - however this is handled automatically by Convex and not usually a relevant concern for users or developers.

 ## Environment